 An operating line is a series of points which begins with the last calculated single off-design point.
-Choose in the Task button group the Operating Line button and then click perating Line Operating Line window.
+Choose in the Task button group the Operating Line button and then click perating Line to open the Operating Line window.

 Now you can specify the step size for the gas generator spool speed and the number of points to be calculated.